Abdul Qadir Gilani: Education

 Gilani spent his early life in Gilan, the province of his birth.
 In 1095, he moved to Baghdad where he studied Hanbali jurisprudence under Abu Saeed Mubarak Makhzoomi and Ibn Aqil.
 He also studied hadith with Abu Muhammad Ja'far al-Sarraj.
 His Sufi spiritual instructor was Abu'l-Khair Hammad al-Dabbas.
 After completing his education, Gilani left Baghdad and reportedly spent twenty-five years in ascetic retreat and wandering in the deserts of Iraq.

 School of law

 Gilani adhered to the Hanbali school of Islamic jurisprudence.
 He is reported to have treated Shafi'i school of jurisprudence on an equal footing with the Hanbali school, issuing fatwas according to both schools of jurisprudence.
 Al-Nawawi, in his book Bustan al-'Arifin (Garden of the Spiritual Masters), praised him for this approach, noting that "we have never known anyone more dignified than Baghdad's Sheikh Muhyi al-Din 'Abd al-Qadir al-Gilani, the Sheikh of Shafi'is and Hanbalis in Baghdad."

+Theology

+In his Kitab al-Ghunya, Gilani ascribes to an explicit incorporealist conception of God, describing God as transcending time and space; notably that He cannot be described as a body (jism), particle (jawhar) or an accident (arad); that he transcends limits (hudud) and all modalities (al-kayf).